 - Healing retreats with other parents who’ve received a prenatal diagnosis

 - Assistance to advocate for your child after birth

 - If necessary, assistance coordinating funeral services and burial arrangements

 The Office of Pro-Life Activities also works closely with the Archdiocesan Ministry for Persons with Disabilities.

 In times of grief, the chance to meet and pray with others who’ve had similar experiences can be a great source of healing.

 The Archdiocese offers a single-day retreat, Pierced by Sorrow, Released into Joy, in collaboration with the Rabboni Institute in Austin, Texas.

 This retreat is for couples and individuals who have experienced miscarriage, stillbirth or early infant loss.
-It is led by peer ministers who understand what you are feeling and have themselves travelled on this journey.
-The retreats feature opportunities for reflection, facilitated group sharing and clergy-led prayer.
+It is led by peer ministers who understand what you are feeling and have themselves traveled on this journey.
+The retreats feature opportunities for reflection, facilitated group sharing, and clergy-led prayer.